-- These companies are in the industries with which we currently compete for executive talent. - Five of the companies are parent companies of direct competitors whose overall results are principally or significantly impacted by these competitors. - Three of the companies are financial guaranty insurers having significant exposure to residential mortgage credit risk - All of the companies had significant insurance businesses, not lending businesses, and therefore, relevant size comparisons are possible. - Six of the companies also named us a peer. - One of the companies (Fidelity National Financial Inc.) also has an operating unit that provides technology and transaction services to the real estate and mortgage industries. - We do not believe that adding general insurance or other financial services companies beyond the surety and financial guaranty niches would provide meaningful information to the Committee in evaluating executive compensation pay and performance.
+- · These companies are in the industries with which we currently compete for executive talent. - · Five companies (50%) are parent companies of direct competitors whose overall results are principally or significantly impacted by these competitors. - · Three companies are financial guaranty insurers having significant exposure to residential mortgage credit risk. - All of the companies had significant insurance businesses, not lending businesses, and therefore, size comparisons are possible. - Six of the companies also named us a peer. - · One of the companies also has an operating unit that provides technology and transaction services to the real estate and mortgage industries. - We do not believe that adding general insurance or other financial services companies beyond the surety and financial guaranty niches would provide meaningful information to the Committee in evaluating executive compensation pay and performance.

 We are comparable in size to the companies in our peer group, however, our 2014 and 2015 CEO compensation is lower than median.
-In January 2016, the Compensation Consultant provided the following comparative data for our peer group, from which we calculated the percentile rank shown for MGIC.
+In January 2016, the Compensation Consultant provided the following comparative data for our peer group.